nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons
-2. HeliBook shows a list of persons
+2. ParentPal shows a list of persons
 3. User requests to delete a specific person in the list
-4. HeliBook deletes the person
+4. ParentPal deletes the person

     Use case ends.